outdreamer/build-a-cure/docs/tasks/examples.md

       - find solution filters
         - find range of error allowed for solution
       - convert to problem interface
-        - predict missing info 'future state of variables' with input 'past information'
+        - predict missing info 'future state of variables' with input 'past info'
         - standardize to structural interface
           - find vertex concepts
-            - 'find prediction function' using past information involves:
+            - 'find prediction function' using past info involves:
               - risk structures like: possibility that an unknown structure is causative
               - randomness structures like: possibility that known structures will be distorted by randomness
               - change structures like: possibility that known structures will change & info needs to be found/derived to update variables